Add, remove & assign phone numbers on demand

 Use the hold button: Know where the hold button is and use it if you want to talk to your colleagues during the call.

-Use the transfer button: Inform the caller who you would be transferring to and request their permission to brief the individual.
+Use the transfer button: Inform the caller to who you are transferring the call and request their permission to brief the individual.

 Inform the caller: Tell them what you’re going to do.
 Be helpful and confident and not uncertain.
 Don’t say “I think I should talk to the delivery guys.”
 Say “I will talk to the delivery team.”